dexreysulayao23-blip/Indigenous-People/README.md

 ---

-**Note:** Make sure ang MySQL service naka-start sa XAMPP before accessing the system.
+Note: Make sure MySQL service is running on XAMPP before accessing the system.